nikfrank/chess-workshop/README.md

 }
 ```

-by running `npm start` and opening [localhost:3000](http://localhost:3000)
+so far, all that's displaying is a black square outline, we can see it at least... let's add our [flex styling](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) so our `.Row`s will know which way to go

-we can see it at least... let's add our [flex styling](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) so our Rows will know which way to go
+##### flex container

 we need to make our `.Board` a flex container for `.Row`s (`.Row`'s will  be flex containers for `.Square`s)